virtual-labs/exp-protein-chromatography-iitkgp/experiment/procedure.md

 **Storing Prepared Columns**

 To store a column containing resin either manually packed or pre-packed, add 20% ethanol as a preservative and cap or parafilm the column.
-Store at room temperature.
+Storing of column should be at 4°C.

 **Purification Under Native Conditions**